jekyc/wig/README.md

 The default behavior of wig is to identify a CMS, and exit after version detection of the CMS.
 This is done to limit the amount of traffic sent to the target server.
 This behavior can be overwritten by setting the '-a' flag, in which case wig will test all the known fingerprints.
 As some configurations of applications do not use the default location for files and resources, it is possible to have wig fetch all the static resources it encounters during its scan.
 This is done with the '-c' option.
+The '-m' option tests all fingerprints against all fetched URLs, which is helpful if the default location has been changed.

 ## Help Screen